ICE TD: Operations

-In 2001, all 20 units were commissioned for Deutsche Bahn, who took them as class 605.
-After pilot runs, the trains entered regular service on the new ICE line 17 between Dresden and Nuremberg on 10 June 2001.
-Shortly after, the trains were also used between Munich and Zurich as a replacement for EuroCity trains.
-Both of these routes between the major cities are partially not electrified, explaining the usage of diesel powered trains.
+In 2001, all 20 units were commissioned for Deutsche Bahn, who numbered them as class 605.
+After pilot runs, the trains entered regular service on the new ICE line 17 between Dresden and Nuremberg from 10 June 2001.
+Shortly after, they were also used between Munich and Zurich as a replacement for EuroCity trains.
+Both of these routes between major cities are partially not electrified, which explains the usage of the diesel powered trains.

-The service life of the class 605 was rather ill-fated.
-The ICE TD units were plagued by technical problems from the start.
-After the breaking of an axle on 2 December 2002, all remaining 19 units (one fell off a working platform during maintenance) were grounded.
-Even though one year later the trains were admitted to service again, DB judged their operation to be overly expensive.
-DB must pay full diesel tax for the fuel.
+The service life of the class 605 ICE TD units was rather ill-fated.
+They were plagued by technical problems from the start.
+After the breaking of an axle on 2 December 2002, all the remaining 19 units (one fell off a working platform during maintenance) were taken out of service and although the trains were placed back service one year later, DB judged their operation to be overly expensive.
+DB is required to pay full diesel tax for the fuel.

-The trains were re-activated for a short time in anticipation of extra traffic during the 2006 FIFA World Cup in Germany.
-From 2006, they were used for charter and relief trains.
+After four years of storage, the trains were re-activated for a short while, in anticipation of extra traffic during the 2006 FIFA World Cup being held in Germany.
+After this, they were used for charter and relief trains.

-From the end of 2007, the class 605 was used in regular service on the Berlin–Hamburg–Copenhagen route, as a replacement for the Danish IC3 trains in Hamburg–Copenhagen service (Vogelfluglinie), due to delays in the introduction of DSB's IC4 trains caused by technical problems.
-The ten class 605 used in these services were equipped with the Danish ATC safety system.
+From the end of 2007, class 605 trains were used in regular service on the Berlin–Hamburg–Copenhagen route, as a replacement for the Danish IC3 trains in Hamburg–Copenhagen service (Vogelfluglinie), due to delays in the introduction of DSB's IC4 trains which were caused by technical problems.
+The ten class 605 used on these services were equipped with the Danish ATC safety system.
 From 2008, the Denmark-compatible 605 were also used for Berlin–Hamburg–Aarhus services (previously, IC3 was used on the Flensburg–Aarhus route, and regional trains on Hamburg–Flensburg services).
 From mid-2009, three more ICE-TD units were used on Germany–Denmark services, allowing DSB to free up more IC3 trains for domestic use.

+Demise

 On 11 December 2016, most class 605 trainsets were taken out of service.
 DB did not want to invest in the necessary major overhaul procedure where all components are checked and replaced if needed.
 DSB was offered the opportunity to buy the trainsets, but declined to do so.
 The trains suffered from overall high maintenance and operation costs.
 The Vogelfluglinie between Hamburg and Copenhagen continues to be operated with Danish IC3 trainsets as well as the Aarhus-Hamburg route, however both with fewer departures.
 One single remaining ICE TD trainset was operated on the Hamburg-Copenhagen route until 1 October 2017 and then also retired.

+As of 2019, DB was in the process to gradually scrap most of the remaining ICE TD trainsets.

-605 017 entered non-passenger service as a test train in February 2019, 605 019 followed in August 2021.
+605 017 entered non-public service as a test train in February 2019, 605 019 followed in August 2021.
 Named Advanced TrainLab, the trains serve as a testbed for new technologies.

-Routes

 Former routes

-ICE TD trainsets were used on the following routes:
+ICE TD trainsets were, in chronological order, used on the following routes: